| (one synonym is Thyas regia Lucas, 1894) EREBINAE, EREBIDAE, NOCTUOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The adult moths are reddish-brown, with a mark like a comma on each forewing, and a broad black submarginal band on each hindwing.
 The undersides are plain brown.
 The wingspan is can reach over 9 cms.

-The species occurs as various subspecies across the south Pacific including
+The species has been found as a number of subspecies across the south Pacific including

 and as subspecies regia TP Lucas, 1894, in Australia in